Aculeasis/rhvoice-proxy/README.md

 `sets` may set as dict containing synthesis parameters as in [set_params](#set_params).
 This parameters only work for current phrase.
 Default `None`.

+If `buff` equal `None or 0`, for pcm and wav chunks return as is (probably little faster).
+For others used default chunk size (4 KiB).

 #### Text as iterable object
 If `text` iterable object, all its fragments will processing successively.
 This is a good method for processing incredibly large texts.